Are you planning to migrate from Magento 1 to Magento 2?

 4.1.
 Install Data Migration Tool via Composer

-1. Before installing this tool, make sure the version of both – Data Migration tool and Magento 2 are exactly the same.
+1. Before installing this tool, make sure the version of both – Data Migration tool and Magento 2 are precisely the same.
 For example, if you are using Magento v2.1.1, you must install the Data Migration Tool v2.1.1.

 Don’t know your Magento version?

-Simply navigate to the root directory of your Magento 2 via SSH terminal and enter this command:
+Navigate to the root directory of your Magento 2 via SSH terminal and enter this command:

 php bin/magento --version